googleads/googleads-dfp-java-dfp-playground/README.md

 ### For using maven with Eclipse

-In the [releases section](https://github.com/googleads/googleads-dfp-java-dfp-playground/releases) download a file like `dfp-playground-maven-v.v.v.tar.gz` and extract it.
+In the [releases section](https://github.com/googleads/googleads-dfp-java-dfp-playground/releases) download a file like `dfp-playground-maven-project-v.v.v.tar.gz` and extract it.

 The rest of the dependencies will be automatically pulled in using Maven, but you can examine and modify them through the project's pom.xml if you wish.